England to play 6 Nations with Lancaster as coach

 Send to a friend

-LONDON(AP) England will go into the Six Nations with Stuart Lancaster as head coach after the Rugby Football Union promoted him while it looks for a permanent replacement for Martin Johnson.
+LONDON(AP) England will go into the Six Nations with Stuart Lancaster as head coach after the Rugby Football Union promoted him to the national team while it looks for a permanent replacement for Martin Johnson.

 The 42-year-old Lancaster, who is also RFU head of player development, will be assisted by Saracens club coach Andy Farrell and Graham Rowntree.